 Earth Overshoot Day - Annual Date Varies

 Earth Overshoot Day marks the date when humanity’s demand for Ecological Resources and services in a given year exceeds what Earth can regenerate in that year.
-Earth Overshoot Day is hosted and calculated by Global Footprint Network.
+Earth Overshoot Day is hosted and calculated by the Global Footprint Network.
 The first Overshoot day in 1987 was calculated to be October 23rd.
-By 2019, that date was pushed back to July 29th.
+In 2022, that date was pushed back to July 28th.
 For more resources, visit the Earth Overshoot Day Website.

 Earth Hour - Annually at the End of March